Argmaster/pygerber/README.md

 ### 🖮 PyGerber APIs

-PyGerber provides APIs for accessing most of its functionalities.
-There are selected modules designed to be used as libraries, they reexport public parts of implementation in a convenient way.
-Avoid importing stuff from modules not listed below and not mentioned in documentation, as this may inflict suffering and damnation upon you 💀 (Just joking, but they may get deleted/moved at any time, so you know 😼).
+PyGerber provides APIs for accessing most of its functionality.
+The modules listed below are intended for use as stable library APIs; they re-export public parts of the implementation in a convenient way.
+Avoid importing from modules not listed here or not documented, as those modules are not part of public APIs and may be changed or removed at any time.

-Below you can find list of available APIs:
+Below you can find a list of available APIs:

 - `pygerber.gerber.api`
   ([open issue](https://github.com/Argmaster/pygerber/issues/new?assignees=Argmaster&labels=bug%2Cwaiting-for-checkboxes&projects=&template=pygerber_generic_bug.md&title=%5BPyGerber%5D%3A+%3Cwhen-i-am-doing-something-then-something-fails%3E))